 a.
-Give some thought to what image you want your picture(s) to convey.
-Know your “product” or “type” (i.e., are you a leading lady, the comic sidekick, the best friend, the mom, the bad guy, etc.?), and be prepared to be that type during the shoot.
+Give some thought to what image you want your headshot to convey.
+If you're in the business world, what are you trying to project?
+Intelligence?
+Reliability?
+Leadership?
+Warmth?
+If you're an actor, know your “type” and be prepared to be that type during the shoot.
 If you don’t know your type(s), talk to your agent, manager, acting teacher, colleagues, etc.

 b.
 Practice posing in front of a mirror.
 You might feel silly, but it helps.
 Trust me.

 c.
 You know the routine to make your skin and eyes look their best, so do it.

 • for 72 hours before the shoot drink lots of water and stay out of the sun;

 • get lots of sleep the night before.

 d.
 If you plan on using a makeup artist, come to the shoot with your face clean and product-free (except for moisturizer).